 Orphans and Vulnerable Children: Overall, Kenya performed well across OVC indicators and age bands, but improvements are still needed.
 A) EID should be integrated into the OVC program.
 The OVC program shouldn't just focus on status, but also on the tracking and tracing of PBFW and linking them to the OVC program.
 B) For the past two years, Kenya has reported unacceptably high numbers of children exiting the program without graduation.
 In FY19, 206,863 children and in FY20, 92,678 children were exited without graduation.
 These losses point to weak partner management and a lack of robust case management.
 The team must conduct an analysis to understand why these losses happened and put mitigation measures in place to ensure these large losses do not reoccur.
 These efforts should be documented, and the report made available for review.
-C) Lower performance in GEND\GBV is likely coming from the OVC program given high performance in DREAMS.
-Focus efforts on decreasing GBV through the OVC program.
+C) Given the strong performance on GEND\GBV for DREAMS age bands, but low performance in general, focus efforts on decreasing GBV for all non-DREAMS age bands while maintaining high DREAMS performance.